What is a retrospective?

 Ensure that each person sharing their opinions and comments feels comfortable doing that.
 Don’t force anyone to speak out in front of others, especially if they are afraid of public speaking.
 Today’s technology and tools like Whiteboards allow you to host retrospective sessions in a remote setup where the feedback shared remains anonymous.

-When to Run a Retrospective?
+When to run a retrospective?

 As we mentioned at the beginning of this article, you can conduct retrospectives on any topic.
-Their frequency and duration depend on what you want to discuss with your team.
+Their frequency and duration depend on what you want to discuss with your Scrum team.
 Thus, they can be sessions held every few weeks or months, lasting from several minutes to several hours.

 You can conduct a retrospective after the completion of a: